lavaliere/demo-joc/README.md

     backend nexus
     server nexus nexus.nexus.dev.beedemo.io:8081

+By default, the Wildfly and Nexus backends are commented out.

 If running a forked Docker image, be sure to edit any associated SkyDock urls to refer to your Docker hub id and the new image name.
 The syntax for a SkyDock URL is: